lbProg/Numerical-ecology-M2/Presentation/main.typ

   #v(10%)

   #text(20pt)[
-    + How does the spatial structure of the Florida Bay macrobenthic communities evolve through time ?
+    + Are there spatial structures in the Florida Bay macrobenthic communities, and do they evolve through time ?

     + Can we observe different communities in the northeast stations (with the lowest salinity) and the rest of the Bay ?